 Starting with weed-free fields is key to protecting yield potential.
 Research has shown that weed control within the first 4 to 6 weeks after crops are planted is critical to avoid a yield penalty.
-Early season weed control can be accomplished using a variety of tactics including tillage, herbicides, cover crops, or a combination.
+Early season weed control can be accomplished using a variety of tactics including tillage, herbicides, cover crops or a combination.
+A fall herbicide application can prevent weed pressure early in the spring and also allow better soil contact when applying a preemergence in the spring.